MUS Tuition Waivers

 Persons of at least one-fourth (1/4) degree Indian blood or are enrolled members of a state recognized or federally recognized Indian tribe which is located within the boundaries of the State of Montana may be eligible for a waiver upon demonstration of financial need.
 "Financial need" is defined as having at least one dollar of remaining need after subtracting Expected Family Contribution, all Title IV grant aid and institutional aid from the cost of attendance.
 Duplication of tuition designated awards is not allowed.

-Beginning in the fall semester of 2020, a student who is a member of the Montana National Guard is eligible for a tuition waiver, provided the student:
+An Undergraduate or Graduate student who is a member of the Montana National Guard (Army and Air Guard) is eligible for a tuition waiver, provided the student:

 - Has been certified as a Montana National Guard member in good standing by the Adjutant General; and

-Waivers for students who meet the criteria above will be applied as last dollar awards, up to the total annual cost of in-state tuition only.
-Thus, individual tuition waiver amounts will vary, depending on the amount of federal grants and scholarships received by the student.
+Waivers for students who meet the criteria above will be applied as LAST DOLLAR awards, up to the total annual cost of in-state tuition only.
+Thus, individual tuition waiver amounts will vary, depending on the amount of federal grants and all other scholarships received by the student.
 Montana National Guard members who do not meet the residency requirements provided in BOR Policy 940.1 but meet the criteria above, are eligible for in-state tuition status for purposes of applying the tuition waiver under this policy.
 National Guard Tuition Waiver FACT SHEET

 To be eligible, the student must have been honorably discharged from the service and have served with the United State Armed forces in any of its wars.
 The person must also be a resident of the state of Montana.